Conservation of angular momentum on a single-photon level

-These spatial quantum correlations have profound implications for fundamental quantum science and modern quantum technologies, as shown by a plethora of studies \cite{arnaut2000orbital, franke2002two, Mair2001Entanglement, molina2007twisted, osorio2008correlations, leach2010quantum, krenn2017orbital, srivastav2022characterizing}.
+These spatial quantum correlations have profound implications for fundamental quantum science and modern quantum technologies, as shown by a plethora of studies \cite{arnaut2000orbital, franke2002two, molina2007twisted, leach2010quantum, krenn2017orbital, srivastav2022characterizing}.

 OAM conservation in SPDC is intuitively understood as the transfer of the topological charge of a photon from the strong coherent pump field to a photon pair.
 Since the OAM of a light beam is given by $\hbar \ell$ per photon, the photon-number fluctuations inevitably associated with a strong coherent pump field also imply fluctuations of the overall OAM.
 Hence, SPDC experiments using a classical pump can only witness the conservation of the average OAM in the pump field.
 In this scenario, a natural question arises: How is it possible to confirm that each quantum of OAM is in fact conserved in the SPDC process?